zendurix/Tetris/README.md

 TETRIS

-For display this game uses SFML bindings taken from https://github.com/jeremyletang/rust-sfml
+For display this game uses SFML bindings taken from https://github.com/jeremyletang/rust-sfml Follow this instructions to get this working with Rust https://github.com/jeremyletang/rust-sfml/wiki/Windows

-To build this project follow instructions on jeremyletang repository

 Movement